A class of functional identities associated to curves over finite fields: Relation between Pellarin zeta functions and period lattices

 The aim of this section is to compute more explicitly the constant $\gamma_I$ defined in Corollary \ref{gamma_I}.
-To do so, we first study more in depth the zeta function $\zeta_I$ and its coefficients as a series in $K[[u]]$; afterwards, we draw a correspondence between the dual shtuka function $f_{I,*}$ and a certain Drinfeld-Hayes module $\phi$, obtaining the following result. \begin{customprop}{\ref{Lambda=I}} The period lattice of $\phi$ is $\gamma_I^{-1}I\subseteq\C$. \end{customprop}
+To do so, we first study more in depth the zeta function $\zeta_I$ and its coefficients as a series in $K[[u]]$; afterwards, we draw a correspondence between the adjoint shtuka function $f_{\bar{I},*}$ and a certain normalized Drinfeld module $\phi$ of rank $1$, obtaining the following result. \begin{prop*}[Prop. \ref{Lambda=I}] The period lattice of $\phi$ is $\gamma_I^{-1}I\subseteq\C$. \end{prop*}